How to leave Maine residency?

 Step 2: Sever ties with Maine

-Once you’ve established a new domicile, the next important step is to cut all significant ties with Maine.
-This ensures that Maine tax authorities won’t continue to treat you as a resident for tax purposes.
+Once you have established a new domicile, the next important step is to cut all significant ties with Maine.
+This helps reduce the risk that Maine tax authorities continue to treat you as a resident for tax purposes.

 Here’s how to do it: